We are extremely happy to host a panel discussion on “Building a Technology Innovation Ecosystem in the West Bank”.

 We are very happy to announce the third Palestinian Advanced Physics School, to be held at Birzeit University from July 14th — July 18th.
 The aim of the school is to provide Palestinian advanced undergraduate and master levels students with an overview of exciting recent developments in modern physics, not normally included in the regular curriculum.
 We encourage all qualified students to apply by May 31st at: www.scientists4palestine.com/paps2019.

 ICTP offers fellowships to candidates coming from Developing Countries: it covers the MHPC tuition fees as well as the cost-of-living expenses and a return ticket from the origin country.
-The scholarships are provided by ICTP (not by MHPC), and winners are automatically admitted to MHPC.
+The scholarships are provided by ICTP (not by MHPC), and winners are automatically admitted to MHPC.all information here.

 The IPSP supports students from Palestine to undertake one-year Master’s-level studies in Ireland.
 Application forms and the course directory for the IPSP can be downloaded at the bottom of this page.
 The deadline for applications is 14 March 2019.
 Shortlisted candidates can be expected to be called for interviews and language testing exams in the first week of April 2019.